 The board method flows in when you look at items marked across the days in the week.
 You can either check out your scheduled agenda items or move to different days to schedule them.
 The Archive tab lets you keep items out of view.

 Traveling can be fun, but planning a trip is a different story.
 In fact, it can feel overwhelming, especially for frequent travelers.
 That’s where this Notion Travel Planner comes in handy.

 This template helps you create your itinerary and travel plans in a very intuitive and visually attractive way.
 You can track various high-level items like flights, accommodations, places to visit, things to do, etc.

-Now each of these agenda times can be drilled down into their own pages where you can add more details into them.
+Now each of these agenda times can be drilled down into their own pages where you can add more details to them.
 You can further add hotel details, places you plan to stay, train timings, or even your travel tickets for easy access.

 Notion provides a useful Goal Tracker template that effectively helps you track your progress toward a goal.
-It comes ready with all essential features which allow you to set and track your short and long term objectives.
+It comes ready with all essential features which allow you to set and track your short and long-term objectives.

 This template comes with the Board view, which has ToDo, Doing, and Done blocks.
 This gives you a sense of direction and task that tells you which are open and which ones are in different stages.

 Just like the Journal Template, you can sort, filter your goals based on tags, and create dates, and properties.